recumbent/promotion-engine/README.md

 It's a leap because I don't quite see how to test may way there.

-But that means that I can start by testing a function `bool ShouldApplyPromotion(List<BasketItem> basket)` for the first promotion type (multibuy)
+But that means that I can start by testing a function `bool ShouldApplyPromotion(List<BasketItem> basket)` for the first promotion type "multibuy"

+When that works, I can repeat by testing a function for the second promotion type "PairedBuy" for want of a better term.

+## Progressing from can I apply?

+If the promotion can be applied then we care about the new price for those items, so we want a function that returns if its been applied and the total for the promoted items.
+First pass is just return the single promotion value instead of true/false